this free piano method is

 Private vs Group Lessons

-Q: I still haven't been able to move past the "private lessons are better than group lessons" mentality of most of my parents.
+Q: I still haven't been able to move past the "private lessons are better than group piano lessons" mentality of most of my parents.
 I'm curious how you explain this to your parents, Colleen. - M.L.

 A: I have copies of our brochure at my registration open house, and I refer parents to the "About" section of this website; both of which explain the benefits of group piano.
 I also tell parents who doubt the benefits of group piano something like: The question shouldn't be, Why do we now teach in groups?
 The question should be, Why did we ever teach privately when everything else, including how to do brain surgery, is taught in a class?
 Answer, we taught piano privately because of the piano itself; it is a big, loud, and expensive instrument that a teacher could only afford one of.
 If you only have one piano, you can only teach one student at a time.
 Now that we have affordable, volume-controllable digital pianos, we can finally teach piano in groups just like we teach everything else to children in groups.
 Children love engaging in an activity with their friends; there is unsaid peer pressure to keep up with friends in piano class, therefore group piano students practice more; children often learn better from each other than from an adult; we get to play games which reinforce theory concepts; we get to play ensembles which students love plus ensembles and group classes require students to count rhythm perfectly and to keep going when they make a mistake.
 We teach in groups simply because it provides a stronger piano education for the students, something I talk about in my webinar 'Converting a Private Lesson Studio to Group Piano.'
 We no longer send telegrams, we no longer travel on horseback, we no longer read by candlelight, we no longer put leaches on sick people, and we no longer teach private piano lessons.
 Can you tell how much I love teaching in groups? --Colleen